-Output Configuration At- Туре Meaning

-tribute

-oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.
+Output Configuration Attribute Туре Meaning oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.